Data Inspector

 Saving the session

-- is the process of capturing the current configuration of the data inspector, including settings for charts, signals, and runs.
+— This is the process of fixing the current configuration of the data inspector, including the settings of graphs, signals and runs.

-It is necessary to decide which runs to save: all available or selected (ticked).
+It is necessary to decide which runs to keep: All runs, including archive or Active run and selected signals from archives (marked with a check mark).
 By default, the session is saved in the

 /user

-In the data inspector, the signals are grouped by run.
+In the data inspector, the signals are grouped by runs.

-The active run is shown in the upper part of the signals area, all other runs are collected below in the Archive.
-Clicking on a run name will expand its properties window:
+The active run is shown at the top of the signal area, all the others are collected below in the tab Archive.
+Clicking on the run name opens its properties window.:

 -